ekawakami97/ekawakami97/README.md

 - 👋 Hi, my name is Eri Kawakami.
-I work as a Data Analyst at Community.com
+I work as an Analytics Engineer at Veronica Beard.
 - 📫 How to reach me: Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/eri-kawakami/) or shoot me an email at ekawakami97@gmail.com

 <!---